Singular hypersurfaces and thin shells in cosmology: Discussion

 \section{Discussion}

-We have discussed the formulation of junction conditions at a surface separating a vacuum spacetime from a general homogeneous and isotropic cosmological spacetime.
-The separating surface may not be empty; instead, it may be a physical shell with a stress-energy tensor related to the discontinuity of the extrinsic curvature of the surface.
-We assume that the shell-stress energy is conserved, as a consequence of which, the shell moves along the streamlines of the cosmological matter.
-Thus this comoving condition can be interpreted as imposing reflecting boundary conditions on the cosmological side.
+\paragraph{Summary and salient features} We have discussed the formulation of junction conditions at a surface separating a vacuum spacetime from a general homogeneous and isotropic cosmological spacetime.
+The separating surface may not be empty; instead, it may be a physical shell with a stress-energy tensor related to the discontinuity of the extrinsic curvature of the surface. { A key lesson of this analysis is that, once matter is present, Israel’s junction conditions must be supplemented by the constraints imposed by the Gauss–Codazzi equations.
+When both sides of the hypersurface are vacuum these constraints are automatically satisfied, and the matching reduces to solving the junction conditions alone.
+In contrast, for a cosmological region with nonzero matter pressure, the constraints are nontrivial because generic hypersurfaces carry stress-energy flux and disturb homogeneity.
+Our approach treats the Gauss–Codazzi constraints as part of the matching problem.
+In particular, imposing conservation of the shell stress-energy forces the shell to be comoving with the FLRW fluid, ensuring vanishing flux across the hypersurface and preserving the homogeneous and isotropic evolution of the cosmology. }

-Our choice to consider a shell following conservation laws is mainly for simplicity; one might find solutions where the shell is allowed to exchange energy with the cosmological matter in a non-trivial fashion.
-While in this paper we restricted to cosmological spacetimes, our methods can be used for constructions with any matter filled spacetime separated from vacuum by a surface.
-The surface in this case will satisfy $T_{\alpha\beta}e^\alpha_a n^\beta = 0$ and the matter content on the surface can be found using the junction conditions.

-As a concrete example, we considered a cosmology filled with uniform pressureless dust and/or radiation and found two interesting solutions where the shell matter takes a simple form.
-One of these solutions, valid in any $D+1$ dimensional spacetime with $D\geq 3$, is the well-known Oppenheimer-Snyder solution.
-Another solution which is special to $3+1$ dimensional spacetime involves a dust and radiation filled cosmology along with a thin shell of pressureless matter with density proportional to the square root of the radiation density.
-To the author's knowledge, this is the only thin shell spacetime that features a cosmological region with non-zero fluid pressure.
+As a concrete example, we considered cosmologies filled with uniform pressureless dust and/or radiation and found two classes of solutions in which the shell matter takes a simple and controlled form, namely ideal fluids confined to the shell.
+One of these solutions, valid in any $D+1$ dimensional spacetime with $D \geq 3$, reproduces the well-known Oppenheimer–Snyder construction, in which the cosmological region is pressureless and the separating hypersurface carries no stress-energy.
+The second class of solutions is special to $3+1$ dimensional spacetime and involves a dust- and radiation-filled cosmology matched to vacuum by a thin shell of pressureless matter whose surface density is proportional to the square root of the radiation density.